Things to Know About The High School Project

 Going forward, ACPS is using the 1,600 students number to determine the expanded need for space, staff and course offerings and programming for either a Connected High School Network or two separate and distinct high schools.

 Our existing high school education specifications (PDF) state that we would need approximately 290,000 square feet to teach 1,600 students, or 181 square feet per student.
 Using updated guidance and recent new high school benchmarks, ACPS increased per student square footage for planning purposes to 195 square feet for a total need of approximately 312,000 square feet.
-This number also considers a reasonable allowance for site constraints, special use spaces, community use spaces, and etc. Also, we must consider what requirements or tradeoffs are important to include for a site or in a building for the other amenities that compliment a typical high school, such as athletic facilities and fields.
+This number also considers a reasonable allowance for site constraints, special use spaces, community use spaces, and etc. Also, we must consider what requirements or tradeoffs are important to include for a site or in a building for the other amenities that complement a typical high school, such as athletic facilities and fields.

 Future for 9th Graders

 ACPS will be completely integrating 9th graders into the King Street campus.
 The ACPS Grade Level Report (PDF) commissioned by the School Board in 2016 recommended against the split model that ACPS uses with 9th graders taking most of their classes at the Minnie Howard campus.
 Another recent ACPS report by the Hanover Group highlighted research that indicates the challenges with physically separating 9th graders.
-These reports and the interviews held by Fielding Nair International and Stantec Architecture led to a fundamental recommendation by The High School Project team to incorporate the 9th grade cohort into the T.C.
-Williams King Street building.
+These reports and the interviews held by Fielding Nair International and Stantec Architecture led to a fundamental recommendation by The High School Project team to incorporate the 9th grade cohort into the Alexandria City King Street building.
 This requires that courses and programming use for the Minnie Howard location in the future will be entirely reimagined and redesigned.

 Size and Space Considerations: Comprehensive High Schools